Estimated reading time: 5 minutes

 The best decisions are those decisions that are made before you need to make them; I call them “Preemptive Decisions”.
 These decisions are best made based on your core values and your code of conduct.
 That way circumstances will not change your behavior and you remain consistent because now all you have to do is execute, not make a decision and then execute.

-Next let’s discuss “Specificity”.
+Next, let’s discuss “Specificity”.
 One of the ways you build your consistent, personal brand and model your code of conduct is through the specificity of your communication.
-I think it’s safe to say that people need short concise answers with specific direction and a time frame attached to it.
+I think it’s safe to say that people need short concise answers with specific directions and a time frame attached to it.
 This allows you to quickly build the code of conduct.